The Northwood University community is observing Black History Month in a variety of ways.

 The annual Stafford Dinner introduces students to hands-on skills and real work experience as they step out of the classroom and provide our guests with an amazing evening.
 These students have planned, prepared and implemented this evening’s festivities.
 We salute both Mr. William Stafford and Mrs. Ethel Stafford for their guidance, support and passion for both the industry and the students.

-This year’s event will be held at 5 p.m.
-February 26 at The H Hotel, 111 Main St., Midland.
-The evening’s theme is island paradise, and our students are creating a relaxing, warm ambiance for attendees to come in island cocktail attire for a combination of plate-served meals and strolling stations of culinary delights, along with a silent auction to raise funds for hospitality program scholarships, and fun activities like pineapple bowling and a limbo challenge — plus professional performers.
+This year’s event will be held at 5 p.m. on February 26 at The H Hotel, 111 Main St., Midland.
+The evening’s theme is island paradise, and our students are creating a relaxing, warm ambiance for attendees to come in island cocktail attire for a combination of plate-served meals and strolling stations of culinary delights, along with a silent auction to raise funds for hospitality program scholarships and fun activities like pineapple bowling and a limbo challenge—plus professional performers.

 To donate or register, visit the Stafford Dinner web page.